ketan1rajput/CodeFusion/readme.md

 - **Save Code Online**:
   - Users can save their code to the database and access it later from any device by logging in.

+- **Download Code as ZIP**:
+  - Users can download their code as zip, zip will include .html, .css, .js code files.

 - **Authentication**:
   - Login and registration system using JWT tokens for secure user authentication.